ece362-purdue/proton-labs/lab1-gpio/README.md

 Make sure to clone the code repository from GitHub Classroom.
 Keep in mind to add, commit and push any changes you make so that your work is accessible from a lab machine.

 > [!CAUTION]
-> **If you have not set up VScode with PlatformIO as described in Lab 0 on BOTH your physical machine and your lab machine, you should do that now.**
+> **If you have not set up VScode with PlatformIO as described in Lab 0 on BOTH your physical machine and your lab machine, please do that now.**
 >
-> Having two working environments provides you the necessary redundancy to ensure you can still work in case one environment randomly stops working, using `git` to keep your work in the cloud and seamlessly transition to the other machine.
+> Having two working environments provides you the necessary redundancy to ensure you can still work in case one environment randomly stops working.
+Use `git` to keep your work synced to GitHub whenever you finish a step, and seamlessly transition to the other machine when you have to do so.
 >
-> **Please do not assume this will not happen to you, because it absolutely can.**
+> **Please do not assume a data catastrophe will not happen to you, because it absolutely can.
+Commit and push often.**

-In addition, a precompiled autotest object has been incorporated into the template folder.
+In addition, a precompiled autotest object has been included in your template folder.
 You can utilize it to test the subroutines (another word for functions).
 To run the autotest, uncomment the `autotest()` call in the `main` function and click "Upload and Monitor".
 Make sure that your debugger is connected via USB, that the shunt jumpers connecting the debugger to your Proton board are in place, and the the Proton board is also connected via USB.

 We recommend leaving `autotest()` commented out until you actually need it - it adds about 20 KB of code to your program, which can take a long time to upload.
 Uncomment it when you need to test a step, or need to generate a confirmation code to get checked off.

-If you are on Windows, take care to select the correct COM port in the Serial Monitor window.
+If you get a message asking you to **select** a serial port because there are multiple, you need to select the one that corresponds to your Debug Probe.
+First, unplug the Debug Probe, try "Upload and Monitor" and note the ports that appear in the dropdown.
+Then plug in the Debug Probe, and try "Upload and Monitor" again.
+The new port that appears is your Debug Probe.
+Select that port.

-If you are on Linux, the port will be `/dev/ttyACM0` or `/dev/ttyUSB0`.
+- If you are on Linux, the port will be `/dev/ttyACM0`.

-If you are on Mac, the port will be `/dev/cu.usbmodemXXXX` where `XXXX` is a number.
+- If you are on Windows, the port will be `COMX`, where `X` is a number.
+The Debug Probe will usually be the last port in the list.

-On Mac or Linux, you can find the port by comparing the outputs of running `ls /dev/tty*` in a terminal window before and after plugging in your board.
-The new device that appears is your board.
+- If you are on Mac, the port will be `/dev/cu.usbmodemXXXX` where `XXXX` is a number.

-If you don't see anything after the serial port connection is established, press the Reset pushbutton to see the introductory text from `autotest`.
+If you don't see anything after the serial port connection is established, press the Reset pushbutton to see the introductory text from `autotest` - the text won't appear because VScode/PlatformIO wasn't ready when the text was printed from your Proton board.
 Try typing something, and you should see the characters appear.
 That should confirm the connection is working as intended.

-You should see a prompt similar to the following:
+Once you press the Reset button after the monitor appears, you should see a prompt similar to the following:

 ```text
 GPIO Lab Test Suite